Sanborn-Young/MP3ToTXT/README.md

 * Then feed this to an LLM and ask for a summary, or do a word search to find a section of the podcast

-Uses the latest WhisperX and Pytorch CPU packages for surprisingly good speed and translation accuracy.
-The only sorta cool feature is that it throw a time stamp in every five minutes so you can get to the section on the original MP3 if you want.
+MP3toTXT uses the latest WhisperX and Pytorch CPU packages for surprisingly good speed and translation accuracy.
+It throw a time stamp in every five minutes to allow some rudimentary tracking between your MP3 and the transcript.

-If you have a Cuda layer, I would not use this script.
-I would suggest Kit-Whisperx github, which is the coolest app ever.
-However, it is very slow, and it pulls some other version of some file that makes it painfully slower than this script here.
+If you have a Cuda layer, I would suggest [Kit-Whisperx](https://github.com/rgcodeai/Kit-Whisperx) github, which is a beautiful app ever.
+However, it is very slow, and when benchmarked against this script it requires higher weights for equal output.

-The Kit-Whisperx package allows you to dial in what version of the weights you want.
-The bigger matrix is better accuracy, but really, really slow.
-This package uses the tiny.en weights, but in tests, it produce as good of accuracy as the medium in the Kit-Whisperx script.
-I've tried to figure out why, and ever patched the Kit-Whisperx to update torch and upgrade to Whisperx 3.3.1.
+The MP3ToTXT package uses the tiny.en weights, but in tests, it produce as good of accuracy as the medium in the Kit-Whisperx script.
+I'm not sure why it does so well, but I encourage you to benchmark for yourself.

 So, this is a quick and dirty answer if you don't have any speed.